These easy fish tacos have the most amazing spice blend and are served with an avocado and lime crema that is so so good.

 Stronger-flavored fish like salmon, tuna, red snapper, or grouper can withstand being grilled or dry-rubbed and won't fall apart as easily.
 These fish don't need a lot of condiments either, and taste awfully good with a yummy fruit salsa as well.
 They also reheat like a champ, so don't be afraid of leftovers.

 What makes these fish tacos healthy?

-- Corn tortillas are made from a whole grain (corn), and therefore contain more fiber than other tortillas made from bleached grains (wheat).
-They are also smaller, which means less calories than if you used a big, burrito-size tortilla.
+- Corn tortillas are made from whole grain (corn), and therefore contain more fiber than other tortillas made from bleached grains (wheat).
+They are also smaller, which means fewer calories than if you used a big, burrito-size tortilla.

 - Cabbage is full of fiber and water — which means good things for your digestive system.
 Cabbage is also a good source of vitamin K and anthocyanins that keep your brain sharp and focused.
 Some studies point to these nutrients as essential in staving off diseases such as dementia and Alzheimer's.
 Cabbage is also great for your skin!

 - Lime juice is another food that's acidity is good for your digestion.
 Perhaps that's why so many Mexican dishes are served with lime — so that they go down more easily and keep you coming back for more.
 Lime juice can also help you if you are constipated.

 - Eating avocados is a good way to make sure you're getting in your vitamins E, K, B6, and C. They are also full of good fats, folate, niacin, pantothenic acid, magnesium, and potassium.